ibukye/CW2025/README.md

     3. Added Double tap detection for detecting either moveDown or hardDrop
     4. Mapped `KeyCode.V` to call `gameController.onHoldEvent()`
     5. Modified `KeyCode.N` to call `newGame` after game over
+    6. Now accepts `GameSettings` in the constructor
+    7. `handle()` method now branches logic based on `settings.getKeyBindingMode()` DELETED
-  - Reason : To implement the innovative feature design of custom controls, separating it from the default key layout
+  - Reason : To implement the innovative feature design of custom controls, separating it from the default key layout and allowing user selection

 ### Model